MikeCheek/plant_guardian/README.md

 An AI/ML powered plant monitoring and care application built with Flutter.

+At [Plant Agent Repo](https://github.com/MikeCheek/plant-agent) there's the code for the AI agent backend using Hugging Face's smolagents library.
+At [Plant DB Bot Repo](https://github.com/MikeCheek/plant-db-bot) there's the code for expanding the plant database in a telegram bot.

 _Disclaimer: This project is currently in its early stages of development.
 Features and functionalities are subject to change._

 ## Features